iagox86/dnscat2/doc/protocol.md

 The data that crosses the network in cleartext is:

 * packet_id - a meaningless random value
-* packet_type - information on the type of packet (syn/msg/fin/etc)
+* packet_type - information on the type of packet (syn/msg/fin/etc.)
-* session_id - identifies the session
+* session_id - uniquely identifies the session

 These give no more information than the unencrypted TCP headers of a typical TLS session, so I decided that it's safe enough.